 Classification: small town

 The story of Alpha is also the story of the founding of Green County.
-It was first settled in 1803 by Benjamin Whiteman (1769 - 1852) & his wife Catherine (Davis) Whiteman (1775 - 1852) along with her parents Owen Davis (1751 - 1818) & Letitia (Phillips) Davis (1750 - 1824), all of whom later moved to Clifton, OH in Greene County.
-Whiteman built a tavern & Davis built a grist mill.
+It was first settled in 1803 by General Benjamin Whiteman (1769 - 1852) & Catherine (Davis) Whiteman (1775 - 1852), along with her parents Owen Davis (1751 - 1818) & Letitia (Phillips) Davis (1750 - 1824).
+They all later moved & founded Clifton.
+Benjamin built a tavern in Alpha & Oven built a grist mill.
 They began to hold meetings in the tavern with a few nearby residents & ended up turning it into the first courthouse in the county.
-The meetings included the founding & layout of Greene County which they named after General Nathaniel Greene, a local Revolutionary War hero.
+The meetings included the founding & layout of Greene County, which they named after Gen. Nathaniel Greene, a local Revolutionary War hero.

-Later in 1827 another couple from Pennsylvania, John T. Harbine (1804 - 1873) & his wife Hetty Herr (Kauffmann) Harbine (1806 - ?), purchased the land that the mill & courthouse/tavern were on.
-They employed many local residents & gave farmers more ways to process & sell their crops (mostly corn & tobacco).
-The Harbine's & their children ran the grist mill, a saw mill, flour mill, wool mill, & a corn whiskey distillery that was their main source of income during many years.
+Later in 1827, another couple from Pennsylvania, John T. Harbine (1804 - 1873) & Hetty Herr (Kauffmann) Harbine (1806 - ?), purchased the land that the mill & tavern were on.
+They employed many local residents & gave farmers more ways to process & sell their crops, mostly corn & tobacco.
+The Harbines & their children ran the grist mill, a saw mill, flour mill, wool mill, & a corn whiskey distillery.
 Alpha was aptly named as it was the first village in Beavercreek Township.

-A post office was established in 1850 & the tracks for the Panhandle line of the Pennsylvania Railroad & The Cincinnati, Hamilton, & Dayton Railroad came through the area in 1853.
+A post office was established in 1850.
+Tracks for the Panhandle line of the Pennsylvania Railroad & The Cincinnati, Hamilton, & Dayton Railroad arrived in the area in 1853.
 John Harbine donated land for a train station.
 In 1854 along with his friend William J. Needles, they decided it was time to officially put Alpha on the map & had it surveyed by Samuel T. Owens, the Greene County surveyor in Xenia.

-Alpha was a fortunate town for it's small size to have two railroads & a traction line, probably the biggest reason the area still has it's name today while being sqeezed on both sides by Beavercreek & Xenia.
-The residents kept building too with a church in 1872 & a meat market in 1874.
+Alpha was a fortunate town for its small size to have two railroads & a traction line, probably the biggest reason the area still has its name today while being squeezed on both sides by Beavercreek & Xenia.
+The residents also kept building with a church in 1872 & a meat market in 1874.
 The population grew to around 100 in 1918.
-Today John & Hetty Harbine's last home is restored & at 751 Alpha Rd.
-Ohio Historical Marker # 21-29.
-The old courthouse/tavern would have been in the front yard.
+Today John & Hetty Harbine's last home is restored & at 751 Alpha Rd & highlighted by Ohio Historical Marker # 21-29.
+The long gone old tavern & courthouse was in the front yard.

-Claysville is the former name of the unincorporated community now called Roxanna & was founded by Elias Adsit & surveyed by Samuel T. Owens, the Greene county surveyor at the time.
-It had a train station on the Little Miami Railroad, a post office, a grain elevator & was still listed as Claysville on the 1874 atlas.
+Claysville is the former name of the unincorporated community now called Roxanna.
+It was founded by Elias Adsit & surveyed by Samuel T. Owens, the Greene county surveyor at the time.
+It had a train station on the Little Miami Railroad, a post office, grain elevator, & was still listed as Claysville on the 1874 county atlas.
 The town name changed sometime before 1900.
-Roxanna / Claysville cemetery is in a field on the east side of Houston Rd.
-Part of the Ohio Bicycle Route currently runs through where the town once stood.
+Roxanna (Claysville) cemetery is in a field on the east side of Houston Rd.
+Part of the Ohio Bicycle Route currently runs through town.